Protryon/protospec/README.md

 }
 ```

-*unimplemented* Arrays may denote a sequence-terminated unbounded array via `[.."X"]` where X is any string sequence for which to terminate the string.
+Arrays may denote a sequence-terminated unbounded array via `[.."X"]` where X is any string sequence for which to terminate the string.
 ```
 container {
     my_c_string: u8[.."\0"],